 Toll Free ACA Number is 1-800-318-2596

-(Update October 1, 2013: Today is the first day you can apply for exchanges online through the site at Healthcare.gov, which should direct you to your state exchange.
+(Update January 29, 2014: open enrollment through the site at Healthcare.gov, which should direct you to your state exchange, ends on March 31, 2014.
 The Obama Administration has pared the application down to 5 pages for an individual, or 12 pages for a family.)
 The application for Obamacare, officially known as the Affordable Care Act, is around 200 pages and consists of a total of 1000 questions.
 Most people will end up applying online, but there are some people who may need to do this by means of a paper copy or printed PDF.
 A streamlined 20+ page application can be found here.

 It takes a little preparation to sign up for an exchange, and according to Multiple Sources you can't do it all in one sitting, so you will want to have some of the following information available, some of which will be provided by your employer assuming you have one.
 You need to have an idea of how much money you will make next year, and you may not be able to use the exchange if you can get a qualifying plan through your employer or through other health insurance programs.
 They will want your social security number.
 The good news is that you can use a debit card to buy insurance.
 There are subsidies if you have a low income, but you will need to prove that your income is low, that your dependents are yours, and that you can't get coverage through a spouse, etc. A good deal of information is needed for people who want to show their eligibility for health insurance under the Affordable Care Act.
 Some of that information may be harder to come by, since some questions include the email address of your company's health care offical, and it is possible that you work for such a small firm that no person fits the bill.
 There are also a lot of questions designed to filter out people who may end up over the limit.